SebH87/CoMA3/readme.md

 ## OPTIONS:

 With the following options, you can adjust your DeViVa run.
 All parameters are optional except for -d, which needs to be always provided!
 Here is a list of all available options:

+## SUPPORT

+If there are any problems with the installation or the use of CoMA please contact coma-mikrobiologie@uibk.ac.at